toddeTV/gltf-type-toolkit/README.md

 object.
 With this, we can O(1) look up what the user requests without the need of traversing - neither depth first (default approach from [three.js](https://github.com/mrdoob/three.js/)), nor breath first.

-One of the biggest challenges was making the plugin bundler agnostic bc not every bundler handles inner path references the same.
+One of the biggest challenges was making the plugin build tool agnostic bc not every build tool handles inner path references the same.
 Therefore, we have to reconstruct the buffers that link the glTF file with the binary and textures by text string & replace - kinda hacky, but reliable and the additional runtime is only performed in dev and build, not in the production runtime.

-## Troubleshooting
+## Troubleshooting with Known Problems and Limitations

 If you have problems, maybe one of the following will help:

 - Delete your build output folder (maybe some old builds copied model files in there and our plugin is now scanning them).
+- We currently do not provide a watcher.
+Restart your dev environment when changing model files.

 ## Attribution/ Contribution